chenlu0210/Qubit-simulation/README.md

-# Qubit-simulation
+# Simulation

-Jupyter notebooks used for qubit simulations
+Python scripts of the simulations involved in my PhD thesis.